beharavenkatasatyaprasad/beharavenkatasatyaprasad/README.md

 </div>

 ------
-> Your time is limited, so don't waste it living someone else's life.
-Don't be trapped by dogma – which is living with the results of other people's thinking.
+<q>Your time is limited, so don't waste it living someone else's life.
+Don't be trapped by dogma – which is living with the results of other people's thinking.</q>
-> -- Steve Jobs
+-- Steve Jobs